You just never know where you'll find a recipe.

 And so, let us get to making cookies!
 While we keep most baking ingredients at hand, we had to do a wee bit of shopping for this.
 We don't have cream, nor do we have...

 I was going to use actual butter since we already have it in the house, but Maxine Menster specifically tells us to use oleo.
-You don't argue with the dead, so oleo it is.
 (As a side note, I would love to see a map of what places say oleo and what places say margarine.)
 I thought about using butter anyway, but I remember reading an article a while ago about someone who tried to make one of his late mother's signature cookies.
 He had the recipe in her handwriting, but it never came out as good as hers did.
 He made sure to only ever get the best quality ingredients.
 But while his various attempts were delicious, he could never quite match what Mom made.
 Then he remembered that Mom had always had a box of margarine in the refrigerator.
 After he cast aside the top-quality butter and used the cheap margarine, the cookies set off bells and flashbacks when he ate them.
 So, to ensure that we have the same cookies that Maxine Menster's family thought worth literally setting in stone, we have obtained margarine.

 Margarine has always been so soft right out of the refrigerator that I've never had to let it un-refrigerate before.
 I think it's one of the many conveniences of modern chemistry-derived foods.
 But this stuff was so hard that no amount of spoon-bashing would make it break down and mix with the sugar.
 Maxine Menster directs us to cream them, but we couldn't even de-lump the oleo.
 Then we remembered: this kitchen has a dishwasher!
 We can bring out the power tools without having to handwash them later!

 Because we had a dishwasher, we could also expend the bowl and tiny whisk necessary to transform our intact egg into the beaten egg that Maxine Menster tells us we should be using.
 Rarely do I ever beat eggs in advance; I've always figured they'll be beaten enough once they're mixed in good and hard.
-But again, you can't argue with the dead.

 |I'm not sure what this tiny whisk is for, but it's perfect for these tiny little bowls of egg.|